rafaelDev0ps/rafaelDev0ps/README.md

 - 🔭 I’m currently working on a SRE/DevOps Team at OpenCo
 - 🌱 I’m currently learning SRE tools
 - 👯 I’m looking to collaborate on any project that involve my abilities
-- 💬 Ask me about Software Architecture, Microservices, Kubernetes, Docker, Golang, Cloud, CI/CD
+- 💬 Ask me about Software Architecture, Microservices, Kubernetes, Docker, Golang, Cloud, CI/CD and Observability.

 ## Knowledge